Skip to main content

 "If you know football and you watch it at a close level, you can appreciate what he does.
 He's really one of the most technical corners in the NFL that we have in our league.
 It's impressive to see how patient and how composed he is on a play-in, play-out basis.
 His technique never changes, and he's a one-play mentality kind of guy.
 It's fun to play with him."

 Hamilton said the Ravens feel like they're in a better place as a secondary now with a couple of the pieces, safety Eddie Jackson and Wiggins, getting more time and reps under their belt.
-Hamilton also feels that the gauntlet of quarterbacks they've faced so far – Patrick Mahomes, Dak Prescott, Josh Allen, Joe Burrow, Daniels – makes them stronger.
+The Ravens also feel the gauntlet of quarterbacks they've faced so far – Patrick Mahomes, Dak Prescott, Josh Allen, Joe Burrow, Daniels – makes them stronger.

-But the simple fact is they still need better results, advanced metrics aside.
+But the simple fact is they still want better results, advanced metrics aside.
 There have been too many 50/50 battles that they've lost.

 "We need to start catching the ball, one, to get more picks and turnovers and stuff like that," Hamilton said.